Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Individual showing appointments remain necessary for properties requiring detailed explanation of features, properties in lower-demand neighborhoods where prospect volume doesn’t justify group schedules, or situations where tenants have specific concerns requiring extended discussion.
 Property managers should allocate 30–45 minutes per individual showing including travel time, property access, tour duration, and immediate follow-up conversation.

 Self-showing technology using smart locks and automated scheduling reduces property manager time commitment while accommodating prospect schedules outside standard business hours.
-Louisville renters working traditional 9-5 schedules appreciate evening and weekend showing availability without requiring property manager presence.
-Self-showing works best for properties in safe neighborhoods with simple layouts requiring minimal explanation.
+Louisville renters working traditional hours appreciate evening and weekend showing availability.
+Self-showing works best for properties in accessible neighborhoods with straightforward layouts.
 Property managers should verify prospect identity and conduct basic pre-screening before providing access codes.
+They should also confirm that their property insurance policy covers unattended access events and understand what recourse exists if property damage occurs during a self-directed showing.

 Implementing Thorough Tenant Screening